Moorish Science Temple of America: Practices and beliefs

-Ali believed that African Americans are all Moors, who he claimed were descended from the ancient Moabites (the kingdom of which he says is now known as Morocco, as opposed to the ancient Canaanite kingdom of Moab, as the name suggests).
-This claim does not align with scientific studies of human history, such as the genetics of African-Americans and genetic history of sub-Saharan Africa.
-He claimed that Islam and its teachings are more beneficial to their earthly salvation, and that their "true nature" had been "withheld" from them.
-In the traditions he founded, male members of the Temple wear a fez or turban as head covering; women wear a turban.
+Ali believed that all African Americans are Moors, descended from the ancient Moabites, and taught that the kingdom of Moab evolved into modern Morocco.
+His claim does not align with peer-reviewed studies of human history, such as the genetics of African Americans and genetic history of sub-Saharan Africa.
+He claimed that Islam and its teachings are more beneficial to African Americans' salvation and that their "true nature" had been "withheld" from them.
+In the traditions Ali founded, male members of the Temple wear a fez or turban as head-covering; women wear a turban.

-They added the suffixes Bey or El to their surnames, to signify Moorish heritage as well as their taking on the new life as Moorish Americans.
-It was also a way to claim and proclaim a new identity over that lost to the enslavement of their ancestors.
-These suffixes were a sign to others that while one's African tribal name may never be known to them, European names given by their enslavers were not theirs, either.
+Ali's followers added the suffixes Bey or El to their surnames to signify a connection to "Moorish heritage" and assert a new identity as "Moorish" Americans.
+This practice helped establish a distinct identity, acknowledging the loss of ancestral African tribal names while communicating their new identity.